| Florida is One Long Beach by Larry Larsen

 location to plan some excursions to the deep, as West Palm is the closest shoreline point to the Gulf Stream in the Atlantic Ocean.
 The beach itself is one that you may not want to

+miss, where million dollar homes and yachts are frequent sights.
 Unfortunately, the beach there has dwindled over the years.
 The bordering jetties, rock barriers and sea walls that were built to stabilize the shoreline of West Palm Beach

 have actually contributed to the beach's erosion.
 Part of that is evident off The Breakers, one of the oldest and most exclusive of hotels in Palm Beach.
 Much of the sand in this

+area has been trucked in and deposited in an effort to keep the beachfront healthy.
 Miami Beach continues holding its own with wide expansive beaches next to some of Florida's most historic hotels.
 The revitalized Art Deco district is a hotbed of nightclubs and

+hotels at night, and in the daytime offers interesting decor and a peaceful, tranquil beach.
 Beachside activity and larger crowds can be found on north Miami Beach.
 Several hotels have constructed huge boardwalks which allow beachgoers and visitors easy access to the

 sand while protecting the dunes and sea oats.
 Weekend barbeques and beach parties are often scheduled by the major hotels.
 The recent expansion of the beach and re-planting of